S-Ebadi/Presentation/delete_file_guide.md

 ## 1. Locate the File with Copilot
 - Ask Copilot to help you find the file you want to delete.
-- Example prompt: `Show me where the file readme_presentation_av_said.md is located.`
+- Example prompt: `Show me where the file repository is located.`
-- Copilot will provide the file path, e.g. `/Users/yourname/project/readme_presentation_av_said.md`.

 ## 2. Delete the File in Terminal
 - Open your terminal.